Gezzl/Dokcer/README.md

 #### Docker-compose

-Change <PATH TO CONFIGS> & <PATH TO DOWNLAODS> to you folders on docker host
+Change 'PATH TO CONFIGS' & 'PATH TO DOWNLAODS' to you folders on docker host

 ```
 version: "2.1"